bregman-arie/system-design-notebook/README.md

 [Wikipedia](): "Scalability is the property of a system to handle a growing amount of work by adding resources to the system"

-Simply said, how well a system can handle bigger demand or work?
-If a system runs a database, does it able to handle more queries?
-If a system is streaming videos, does it able to provide service to twice the amount of users it supports today? the scalability of system is defined by the answer for such questions.
+Simply said, scalability is all about how well a system or an architecture can handle a bigger demand.
+Does it able to scale in a way that meets the workload requirements?
+More practically, if a system runs a database, does it able to handle more queries?
+If a service is streaming videos, does it able to provide the same quality of service to twice the amount of users it supports today? the scalability of system is defined by the answer for such questions.

 There are different ways to scale.